Tuesday, September 23, 2025

 Koch's postulate #2.
 The microorganism must be isolated from a diseased organism and grown in pure culture.

 Kennedy writes (page 197) "Highly respected scientists including Éttienne de Harven argued that HIV has never been isolated or grown in pure culture."
 I've personally cultured HIV on numerous occasions as part of other research protocols.
-I've certainly spoken to many scientists who have discussed the difficulties and what sort of cells to use.
+I've also spoken to many scientists who have discussed the difficulties and what sort of cells to use.
 Even Kennedy describes the intrigue in which Gallo stole Montagnier's culture (after having difficulty to start his own.)
+Page 181, "Dr. Gallo stalled the publication to give him time to cultivate and steal Dr. Montagnier's virus."

 Kennedy goes on to Koch's third postulate.
 "The cultured microorganism should cause disease when introduced into a healthy organism."
 Kennedy states on page 198, "No one has tried injecting HIV into a healthy human being [he doesn't mention it, but I assume he is conceding to ethical considerations], but scientists have stuck all kinds of mice and rats and monkeys and chimpanzees, and none of them has gotten anything resembling human AIDS."